 3. To a medium sized mixing bowl, combine all the dry ingredients.

-5. Cut the seitan doughball into 4 parts and flatten into a steak shape.
+5. Cut the seitan doughball into 4 parts and flatten into a steak shape, about 1/2 inch thick.
 Keep in mind that when we steam the seitan, it will absorb some water and may even double in size.
 Place your seitan steaks in the fridge to let the gluten rest while we prepare the next step.

 Part two, Steaming-